varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^normuon]: [Li et al 2025](https://arxiv.org/abs/2510.05491) *NorMuon*
 [^adamuon]:[Si et al 2025](https://arxiv.org/abs/2507.11005) *AdaMuon*

+I like to consider Muon a variant of a much simpler optimizer, Stochastic Gradient Descent with Momentum (SGDM), which updates parameters using an exponential moving average (EMA) of gradients.
+Muon modifies this by *orthogonalizing* the gradient EMA via a matrix-sign function.
+Orthogonalization is a rich concept, though for now you can think of it as a special form of normalization [^spectral].

-Start with the simplest case: Stochastic Gradient Descent with Momentum (SGDM) updates parameters using an exponential moving average (EMA) of gradients.
-Adam (ADaptive Moment Estimation) builds on this by also tracking the EMA of squared gradients per parameter.
-We divide by this second EMA to produce a variance-corrected update.
+Adam (ADaptive Moment Estimation) builds upon SGDM in different way: by tracking the EMA of squared gradients per parameter.
+We divide our gradient EMA by our squared gradient EMA to produce variance-corrected update.

 %% performs steps by computing the exponential moving average (EMA) of gradients.
 Adam (ADaptive Moment Estimation) additionally tracks the EMA of the norm of each parameter.
 Dividing by this second EMA gives us a variance-corrected update.  %%

-Adaptive variance techniques estimate two distinct properties about the gradient:
+Variance correction is hypothesized to be useful in two distinct ways:
-1) Stochastic noise: the variance within a single batch, estimated *per-parameter*.
-At a fixed batch size, certain features may be very noisy, while other features may have high signal.
+1) Stochastic noise: At a fixed batch size, certain features may be very noisy, while other features will have high signal.
 Adaptivity allows noisier gradient estimates to get dampened, effectively giving each parameter its own adaptive learning rate.
 2) Curvature: how the gradient changes as we move through parameter space.
-Various papers examine how second order statistics approximate the hessian (the second moment) of the loss landscape—that is, the per-parameter curvature [^cohen] [^kustner].
+Various papers examine how second order statistics approximate the hessian (the second derivative) of the loss landscape—that is, the per-parameter curvature [^cohen] [^kustner].
 Normalizing by this estimate makes the optimizer take smaller steps into high-curvature regions, preventing overshooting and descent into "sharp" minima.

 [^kustner]: [Kustner et al 2024](https://arxiv.org/abs/2402.19449) *Heavy-Tailed Class Imbalance and Why Adam Outperforms Gradient Descent on Language Models*
 [^cohen]: [Cohen et al 2024](https://arxiv.org/abs/2410.24206) *Understanding Optimization in Deep Learning with Central Flows*, with a shorter accompanying blogpost [here](https://centralflows.github.io/part3/).

 %% as well.
 This "variance EMA" is an estimate of the noise we expect from sampling the gradient of each parameter.
 At each step, divide the update by variance so that high-variance terms update slowly and low-variance terms update quickly.

 Muon tracks the EMA gradient of full parameters and normalizes the EMA through a method known as *orthogonalization* which you can variously read about elsewhere [^jordan24-muon] [^mahdid] [^bernstein].
 Notably, this normalization is with respect to the matrix itself, not with respect to the estimated variance of the distribution.
 That is, Muon's normalization method does not increase our certainty about the gradient.
 This provides motivation for adding an adaptive estimator on top of Muon: %%

 %% Muon's orthogonalization corrects for the former, in that it's optimization step normalizes all spectral directions.
 Therefore, it will nat %%
 Despite not being a variance-adaptive method, Muon is "curvature-aware" [^kovalev][^anonymous26][^su25], which addresses (2).
 Intuitively, this comes from orthogonalizing the update: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change [^spectral].
 Formally, each update is perfectly-conditioned (all spectral values are $1$), which keeps the weights themselves well-conditioned (the spectral values are low and near each other)[^Boreiko].
 Muon is effectively performing gradient descent down a restricted submanifold of the full parameter space.
 Relatedly, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned  [^bernstein25].

-[^spectral]: *Spectral directions* are the left and right singular vectors in the SVD decomposition of a matrix.
+[^spectral]: Instead of normalizing the magnitude of each weight in the matrix, orthogonalization normalizes spectral directions.
+Formally, spectrally directions are the left and right singular vectors in the SVD decomposition of a matrix.
 They correspond to the directions the matrix stretches the input/output space.
 The amount each direction is stretched corresponds to *singular values* of the matrix.
 Orthogonalization finds a matrix with identical spectral directions but with all the singular value equal to $1$.
 The resulting transformation is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.

 [^anonymous26]: [Anonymous ICLR Conference Submission 2025](https://openreview.net/forum?id=go388T3QjQ) *Long-tailed Learning with Muon Optimizer*